dsbowen/hemlock/docs_md/tutorial/data.md

 ## Previewing data from a single participant

-Each participant contributes data to a data frame which you can download.
+Each hemlock project has a downloadable data frame containing the data for all participants.
 We'll start by looking at the data belonging to a 'test participant'.

 Run the following in your jupyter notebook: